skaliy/skaliy.github.io/index.md

 <br>
 S. Kaliyugarasan, A. Lundervold, A.S Lundervold., <i> IJIMAI, 2021</i>

-<b><a href="https://hvlopen.brage.unit.no/hvlopen-xmlui/bitstream/handle/11250/2721631/Kaliyugarasan.pdf?sequence=4&isAllowed=y"> 2D and 3D U-Nets for skull stripping in a large and heterogeneous set of head MRI using fastai</a></b>
+<b><a href="https://hvlopen.brage.unit.no/hvlopen-xmlui/bitstream/handle/11250/2721631/Kaliyugarasan.pdf?sequence=4&isAllowed=y"> 2D and 3D U-Nets for skull stripping in a large and heterogeneous set of head MRI using fastai </a></b>
 <br>
 S. Kaliyugarasan, M. Kocinski, A. Lundervold, A.S Lundervold., <i> NIK2020, no.1, 2020</i>

 # Preprints, submitted and in preparation
-<b>In prep: fastMONAI </b>
+<b><a href="https://fastmonai.no/"> Submitted: fastMONAI: a low-code deep learning library for medical image analysis </a></b>
 <br>
 S. Kaliyugarasan, A.S Lundervold